greg-raven/grus/_posts/2016-07-05-dont-cave-in-on-gun-legislation.md

 Sadly, Obama has been able to enlist help from Senate Majority Leader Mitch McConnell --- and now, House Speaker Paul Ryan --- to make the recent Orlando tragedy "about guns," rather than about the growing terror threat within our borders.

-Obviously, it’s not about guns, but making it so only energizes Hillary’s political purposes going into the election.
+Obviously, it's not about guns, but making it so only energizes Hillary's political purposes going into the election.

 Make no mistake about it: None of the gun control proposals that will be voted on this week is constitutional.

 And while they are all aimed at stopping GUN PURCHASES --- thus restricting Second Amendment rights --- none of them is aimed at stopping potential terrorists who buy a truckload of fertilizer (as in Oklahoma City) or box cutters (as on 9-11).

-Any gun control will concede Obama’s argument that "guns are the problem," and will position the anti-gun Left for its next set of gun control demands.
+Any gun control will concede Obama's argument that "guns are the problem," and will position the anti-gun Left for its next set of gun control demands.

 [Greg Raven](https://www.gregraven.org), Apple Valley, CA